pasikonik/wrdy/README.md

 ## 💡 Inspiration

 The application was inspired by [Vocabla](https://vocabla.com/), which is no longer maintained.
 Its functionality was very similar to the concept of Wrdy.
-This project will be a slightly simplified version with the addition of greater ability to upload vocabulary from external sources.
+This project will be a slightly simplified version with the addition of more versatile ability to import vocabulary from external sources (eg. file csv).

 ## ✏️ Concept landing